Erog38/erog38.github.io/content/blog.md

 My Gitlab-CE docker configuration is found [here](https://github.com/Erog38/simple-container-scipts/blob/master/Gitlab/docker-compose.yml).

 Once Gitlab is set up, I had to use the browser to finish initialization, giving Gitlab an email and first user for use.
 While most of those putting together a Gitlab instance will use their own mailserver, I  simply used Gmail and gave it an address this way, allowing it to let me know if a build fails later on.

 Now that I have a reverse proxy, and somewhere to store my source code, I set up another, smaller, Debian VM with docker and docker-compose installed.
+I'll call this the "slave" and the first VM, "master".
 Configuring this one the same as my source control VM with a reverse proxy and letsencrypt.
 I set forth to also install a [Gitlab Runner](https://docs.gitlab.com/runner/).
 Once connected, runners communicate with the main Gitlab instance to run continuous integration on a seperate box.
+There are several different ways to use a runner, while many would recommend using a runner configures with docker in this instance, I haven't attempted building one because of my personal background with Linux, I am much more familiar with a simple shell environment.
+In the future, I am hoping to add a runner which cooks docker instances for me, all self contained, but for now this is what I am able to work with.

+With a runner running on the slave machine, I can now deploy containers to that machine and have them accessible from the outside world.